‘How can I help you?’ the therapist asks me. ‘What do you need from me?’

 I struggle to comprehend her words.
 My body is jolting still with emotion, and snot is peeking out from the end of my nose.
 I reach for a tissue to wipe it away, shaky, forlorn, and deeply mortified.
 Surely this is the point at which the therapist will tell me that she can’t work with me any more.
 Because I am too much.
 Because I dissociated.
 Because I really, really, don’t deserve to be here.

-‘How can I help you?’ again she asks.
+‘How can I help you?’ she asks again.

 I gulp in a ratchety breath and try to force myself calm.
 The scene of what just played out here is like afterburn on my mind.
 I can see enough of it to know that it just happened, but I can’t remember it directly.
 I don’t want to remember it.